 - LFGB and the Glass & Fork Label – This regulation affects all products that are in contact with food.

 To prove that your products are compliant, you need to provide a Certificate of Conformity.
 It’s impossible to know all requirements.
 Therefore it is important and inevitable to work with a certified testing lab.
 They can check the product, analyze which tests are needed and execute the product testing right away.

 The testing itself can be done wherever your products are produced.
 For most private label sellers buying their products from China, it might be convenient to hire a quality inspection lab in China.

-If you are wondering how much these lab tests cost, it’s hard to give you a general answer here.
+It’s hard to give you a general answer here.
 Most non-food private label product tests will cost around 200 – 2000 USD, depending on the complexity of the product and the tests you want.
-Some sellers let the product lab know that they should only test for the most important and only the high-risk ingredients to lower the price for the tests.
+Some sellers let the product lab know that they should only test for the most important and only the high-risk parts to lower the price for the tests.
 The lab can also advise you on the labelling that is needed.

 For some products you might be obliged to put the CE-sign on the product and/or packaging, for other products the glas-fork label might be a requirement.

 In any case, you will need to put your full address of your German representative on the label.
 The German representative is simply a full address based in Germany, or any other EU country.